0xPARC/0xparc-intro-book/easy/src/plonk.typ

 == Step 3: Proving the copy constraints

 The copy constraints are the trickiest step.
-There are a few moving parts to this idea, so we skip it for now and dedicate a whole subsection to it.
+There are a few moving parts to this idea, so we skip it for now and dedicate
+@copy-constraints to it.

 == Public and private witnesses